-The centre was set up as a workers' cooperative, which was probably a very forward-thinking approach.
+The center was set up as a workers' cooperative, which was probably a very forward-thinking approach.
 But on reflection, that's where it might have been better to have some management structure.
-There was an idea that the centre was ahead of its time, and that if it had opened a little later it might have lasted longer and been more successful.
+There was an idea that the center was ahead of its time, and that if it had opened a little later it might have lasted longer and been more successful.

 Ex-paid staff worker

-The volunteer programme was a great way to integrate yourself into a community.
-If you'd just arrived in London and you didn't know anyone you could become a volunteer, and all of a sudden, you had a group of friends.
-The centre gave you the confidence to be who you wanted to be.
+The volunteer program was a great way to integrate yourself into a community.
+If you'd just arrived in London and you didn't know anyone you could become a volunteer, and then, all of a sudden, you had a group of friends.
+The center gave you the confidence to be who you wanted to be.

 It was a place of the time, and its demise was too soon.
 With smart management, it would have been self-sustainable.
 The benefit to the community was forever lost.